Ravindraapps/MyFitnesspalCWP/README.md

 ##### Sign Up page:
-To signup User has to register the by entering their name , email, phone number, password and then the things u want to do like losing or gain weight preferences and click on the "create account" button.
+To signup User has to register the by entering their name , email, phone number, password and then the things you want to do like losing or gain weight preferences and click on the "create account" button.
 You are now succesfully logged In.

 ## image